near/chainsig-lib/README.md

 ## Contribution Guidelines

-If you would like to contribute a new chain to this libary please:
+If you would like to contribute a new chain to this library please:
 - Create a new folder titled the chain name for example "Ethereum" in the chains folder.
 - Implement all methods as defined in this README.
 - Follow the Ethereum example.

-Currently this can be implemented for any ECDSA based chain.
+Currently, this can be implemented for any ECDSA-based chain.

 # Overview